NSW State election date: Saturday, 25th March 2023. See more Greens state candidates.

 First Nations Justice

 The Greens will establish treaties now with each of the First Nations peoples in NSW, release First Nations people from jail through a De-Incarceration Commission chaired by a First Nations judge and repeal the culturally destructive forced child removal laws.
+The Greens support the Uluru Statement from the Heart including the First Nations Voice to Federal Parliament.
 See more…

 Ending violence against women